Leaderboard

 5 points

-Guys, This short engagement was recorded in the Ulrich Saft book Kriege in der heimat.
+9. Guys, This short engagement was recorded in the Ulrich Saft book Kriege in der heimat.
 These photos were taken post war by a young boy that used to play on the wrecked tanks, what a play ground he had!
 He is now in his 80s and has recently rediscovered these pictures taken before 1949 but after the war.
 It shows two of the tanks from the battle although he tells me there were 3 British tanks in a row in column of march and they were destroyed on the North South road that goes past the Hotel Kroepke which is still there today. those tanks were on the road circa 3 to 400m South of the hotel just before the slight bend in the road.
 The Tiger was further South and I will confirm the locations later.
 The flak was to the North East of the road described above.
 The old boy (Albert) has offered to walk the locations with me but he is not in the best of health.
 I will do it as soon as I and he can.
-Rich4 points
+Rich

 4 points